ashaw-stockportnhsft/moodle-block_enrollment/README.txt

 (Dan Marsden March 2017)

 Further changes have been made for individual requirements:
- 1. Block expanded use to contain other admin 'Quick Links'
+ 1. Block expanded use to contain other admin 'Quick Links', updated to work on Moodle 4.5 with Font-Awesome v5.
  2. Display changes in user data for selected users on the form - name fields seperated better, user email shown.
  3. Courses to enrol onto only pulls from a selected Parent Category.
  4. New strings added into lang pack and used on enrolment page.